Rushyanth111/IED3/README.md

 To do:

 1. Solidify and include the argument passing gaurds.
+    - Rework Argument Parse to Resemble getops() from POSIX.
+    - Rework to Class.
 2. Begin work on the ID3 class to parse information.
+    - ID3v1.1(TAG+) Definition.
+    - ID3v2.4 Libaraies.
 3. Edit the ID3 tags on an MP3 and save.
+    - Parse Data and Write.
+Use GNU libs.
-4. Work on Id3 v3.
+    - Work on Frame Reading in ID3v2.4.
-5. Work with available audioplayback library to add playback functionality.
+4. Work with available audioplayback library to add playback functionality.
-6. Use GUI to consolidate the process.
+5. Implement a front end in Electron.
+    - Or GTKUI
+    - Or QT.
+If you ABSOLUTELY HAVE TO.
+    - PyGUI works too :eyes:
+6. Try - And not fail - to use async techniques.
+7. Online Support for Tagging - Music Brainz is first choice.

 ... and lots more to do.